takaakit/astah-pro-mcp/README.md

   > *Note 1:* This MCP server exposes **200+** tool functions.
 Other AI assistants/agents may fail to connect due to the large number of tools, or may connect but only recognize a subset.

-  > *Note 2:* This MCP server only connects to AI assistants/agents **running on the same machine** as Astah Professional.
-Under Astah's terms of use, using Astah via an AI assistant/agent running on a different machine is not permitted.
-For questions about these terms, please contact Change Vision (the developer of Astah) directly.
+  > *Note 2*: This MCP server only connects to AI assistants/agents running on the same machine as Astah Professional.
+  According to Astah's terms of use, using Astah via an AI assistant/agent is permitted only if you hold a valid license and access it exclusively for your own use with your licensed Astah.
+Allowing a non-licensed third party to operate Astah via such an assistant/agent is strictly prohibited.
+  For details, please refer to the FAQ ([English](https://astah.net/support/cv-members-guide/#ai-external-access) / [Japanese](https://astah.change-vision.com/ja/faq/faq-license/ai-external-access.html)) or [contact Change Vision (the developer of Astah)](https://astah.net/about/contact/) directly.

   > *Tip:* This is just the personal impression, but we recommend *Claude Code* or *Claude Desktop* because they use tool functions more appropriately.
 Additionally, if processing speed is your priority, go with *Claude Code*.